realworldocaml/book/en/12c-sexprs.md

 defining sexp-converters for polymorphic types.

 But what if you want a function to convert some brand new type to an s-expression?
-You can of course write it yourself:
+You can of course write it yourself manually:

 ```ocaml
 # type t = { foo: int; bar: float };;